 About the Thompson Group

 Our lab explores two frontiers of quantum science: quantum simulation and quantum sensing.
-We do this in three different experiments using laser-cooled strontium and rubidium atoms trapped between highly reflective mirrors.
+We do this in four different experiments using laser-cooled strontium and rubidium atoms trapped between highly reflective mirrors.
 Light-matter interactions create correlations and entanglement between thousands to millions of atoms.
 We use all aspects of quantum mechanics: unitary dynamics, the quantum measurement process, and dissipation.
 Explore the different projects below to learn more about dynamical phase transitions, entangled matterwave interferometers, and superradiant lasers.

 Research Areas